Field Day (amateur radio): IARU Region 3

 There is currently no organized Field Day for all of Region 3, although there is a proposal to create one similar to that of Region 1: Recommendation WG 2-10 (page 7).

 Taiwan

-There is apparently a Biannual Field Day held in Taiwan, by the Chinese Taipei Amateur Radio League.
+There is apparently a biannual Field Day held in Taiwan, by the Chinese Taipei Amateur Radio League.

 New Zealand

 The New Zealand Association of Radio Transmitters (NZART) holds an HF National Field Day contest each February, and a VHF Field Day each December.

 Korea

 The Korean Amateur Radio League holds a field day for two to five days at a regional branch area during summer every year.

 Australia

 The Wireless Institute of Australia (WIA) holds the John Moyle Field Day in March every year.

 Emergency preparedness

 Field Day stresses emergency preparedness.
 Frequently, entire radio clubs get involved and assemble a portable radio station in a field or park.
-Some might use quickly deployable portable antennas while other might erect more elaborate radio masts and towers supporting several antennas.
+Some might use quickly deployable portable antennas while others might erect more elaborate radio masts and towers supporting several antennas.
 Generators or solar power provide electricity to amateur radio transceivers, which may be located in tents, cars, recreational vehicles, or other portable shelters.